vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/b2b-setup/querying-b2b-order-statuses.md

 > ⚠️This guide uses the B2B Orders app, which has been deprecated in favor of the [B2B Orders History](https://developers.vtex.com/docs/apps/vtex.b2b-orders-history) app.
 Although this app has limited support, we strongly recommend you update your store theme with the [B2B Suite](https://developers.vtex.com/docs/apps/vtex.b2b-suite) app to keep up with the component's evolution.

 In a B2B business model, your company and your partners may need to share selected information, such as order statuses.
-This is necessary when you want to show the status of external orders — orders made outside VTEX — to customers on your ecommerce, for example.
+This is necessary to show the status of external orders — orders made outside VTEX — to customers on your ecommerce, for example.

 For these scenarios, we recommend that you install and set up the [B2B Orders app](#installing-the-b2b-orders-app) in your VTEX account.
 By communicating with your Enterprise Resource Planning (ERP), this app allows your business’ customers to securely check their order status at any time they want.